jjmarrue/odin-recipes/README.md

 # odin-recipes
-recipe page with no style at all
+Building a simple recipe page using HTML using concepts I have learned so far, including links, lists, and images.